Downtime Analysis Summary

 Anti-Patterns to Avoid

-• Do not blend planned and unplanned downtime in the Pareto — it hides the real levers.
+- Do not blend planned and unplanned downtime in the Pareto.
+Hides the real levers and lets changeover creep / PM overrun hide in the "planned" bucket.

-• Do not present a reason-code Pareto without also cutting by 4M.
-Reason codes are symptoms; 4M is often the pattern.
+- Do not present a reason-code Pareto without also cutting by 4M and (where available) SEMI E10 state.
+Reason codes are symptoms; 4M and E10 are often the pattern.

-• Do not recommend more than 3 countermeasures.
-Optionality kills execution on the floor.
+- Do not recommend more than 3 countermeasures.
+Optionality kills execution on the floor; an unranked list of 7 is a list nobody works.

-• Do not claim root cause from event-log data alone.
+- Do not claim root cause from event-log data alone.
 The log gives you hypotheses; the floor gives you causes.
+Mark which 5-Why steps are verified vs. inference.

-• Do not cite "operator error" as a root cause.
+- Do not cite "operator error" as a root cause.
 That is a symptom of a method, training, or error-proofing gap.
+Route to Work Instruction Generator and Training Plan & Skill Matrix.

 Integration Notes

-• Pairs with OEE Analysis Report — downtime is the availability component; this skill drills into it while OEE Analysis covers performance and quality too.
+- Pairs with OEE Analysis Report — downtime is the availability component; this skill drills into it while OEE Analysis covers performance and quality losses too.
+Both reports should reference the same period and the same bottleneck-line designation.

-• Pairs with CAPA Document Builder — any countermeasure that rises to the level of a non-conformance should flow into a CAPA record.
+- Pairs with CAPA Document Builder — any chronic countermeasure that touches a non-conformance or customer escape should be routed into a CAPA record with the verification metric carried forward.

-• Pairs with Shift Handoff Report — today's top reason code should show up as a priority in tonight's handoff if not resolved.
+- Pairs with Shift Handoff Report — today's top reason code on the bottleneck should appear as a priority item in tonight's handoff if not resolved.

 Success Metrics

-• Countermeasure close-out rate at committed date: target 80%+
+- Countermeasure close-out rate at committed date: target 80%+; close only when the verification metric moves.

-• Availability trend: the top-3 Pareto items should visibly shrink quarter-over-quarter if the process is working
+- Bottleneck-line availability trend: the bottleneck's top-3 Pareto items should visibly shrink quarter-over-quarter.

-• Pareto stability: if the same reason code tops the list for >4 weeks running, the current countermeasures are not sufficient
+- Pareto stability: if the same reason code tops the bottleneck list for >4 weeks running, current countermeasures are not sufficient — escalate to a chronic-loss war-room.